aklevecz/gn-record-creator/NOTES.md

 - first name and last name separated
 - but contact name is concatenated
+- - set email to the email column
+- tesrt pressing: 2,5,10,N/A
+-  restart if submit fails
 - can select up to three colors
-- set email to the email column
-- tesrt pressing: 2,5,10,N/A
 - how did you hear about us for source personal connection - friend of good neighbor repeat - not my first time with good neighbor